BibhaCoder/The-Humble-Investor/README.md

 Instead of doing speculation and trying to invest in risky and speculative securities/assets a humble investor should look for above 5 characteristics in ETFs and invest in them for long term.
 A humble investor’s ETF must have expense ration <= 0.20.
 It should also be passively managed to avoid human emotion trigerred mistakes and improve tax efficiency by avoiding frequent turn overs.
 A humble investor’s ETF should also be highly concentrated(~30 to ~300 businesses in ETF for a given market cap) in a sense it should not be over diversified and focused on innovative and growing businesses.
 Innovation and growth are key for long term success of any business so look for ETFs which are made of innovative and growing businesses.

-A humble investor does not need 10 to 15 to 20 ETFs to get proper diversification.
-Only 4 ETFs focused on growth and innovation targeting different market caps are good enough for a humble investor to achieve long term market beating returns.
+A humble investor does not need 20 to 50 ETFs to get proper diversification.
+Only 4 ETFs focused on growing and innovating businesses of different market caps are good enough for a humble investor to achieve long term market beating returns.
 And finally holding period for a humble investor should be forever :)

 I was able to achieve this investing insight only because I was sitting on the shoulders of following 3  giants of investing world: